An Ultimate Gate Valve Guide. Working, Types, and Applications

 What are Gate Valves?

-Working Principle of Gate Valves:
+Working of Gate Valves:

-The working principle of gate valves is like opening and closing a door to control the flow of water or air in a pipe.
-Imagine you have a big, flat door inside a pipe, and you can lift or lower it to start or stop the flow.
-That’s how a gate valve works.
+Gate valve working is like opening and closing a door to control the flow of water or air in a pipe.
+Consider having a giant door inside the pipeline.
+You can lift it to allow flow or lower it to stop it.
+The gate valve works similarly to this mechanism.

 Closed Position: When we want to stop the flow, we close the gate valve.
 The gate lowers, blocking the pathway inside the valve.
 Nothing can pass through when the gate is down, and the entire flow stops.